Hunter555/Powermon/README.md

 # Powermon

 A low power Particle project to read the blinking LED on your meter and upload your power usage every minute via a mesh network.
+The payload is forwarded to an MQTT server by my [Aquarium monitoring project](https://github.com/Hunter555/aquamon).

 ## Welcome!